 My Vegan Blueberry Scones are crisp on the edges, soft in the middle and bursting with juicy blueberries.
 Made with whole grain flour, coconut oil, and lightly sweetened with coconut sugar.
 You will love them!

 *photos and recipe slightly updated for more deliciousness – July 2019*

 Wow does this recipe bring back memories!

-When I first made these blueberry scones for the blog, Drew and I had just moved back to Michigan and I was borrowing my brother’s kitchen to make and photograph the original recipe.
+When I first made these blueberry scones, Drew and I had just moved back to Michigan and I was borrowing my brother’s kitchen to make and photograph the original recipe.
 I remember leaving him with some of these scones as a parting gift, and he couldn’t believe they were vegan.